MCP

 2. Serena MCP Setup - Enable semantic code analysis and symbol-based operations

-Each command guides you through the MCP setup processes and updates your project's CLAUDE.md file to ensure consistent MCP usage across your team.
+The command guides through the MCP setup process and updates the appropriate CLAUDE.md file based on your choice to ensure consistent MCP usage.

 Quick Start